Publish Content & Measure Success

 Note: This feature is only available for Twitter.
 You can only set up a website's RSS feed once per group so you cannot set it up to post to 2 separate Twitter profiles in the same group.

 Use the Sent Messages reports to analyze published content down to the individual post and understand its performance with your audience.
-The Sent Messages reports are available for Twitter, Facebook, Instagram, LinkedIn and Google+.
+The Sent Messages reports are available for Twitter, Facebook, Instagram and LinkedIn.